HarperJonesGPT/PokerGPT/README.md

 ## Features

 - Real-time detection of game events by reading pixels on the screen.
-- Uses Tesseract OCR API to recognize cards, pot sizes, dealer button and player actions.
+- Uses Tesseract OCR API to recognize cards, pot sizes, dealer button and all player actions.
 - Uses 'gpt-4-1106-preview' to analyze the game data and players.
 - Advanced GPT-4 prompt engineering for analyzing game states, player exploitation and strategizing.
 - Simulates mouse clicks within the Pokerstars client for automated gameplay.